qgis/QGIS-Website/content/community/certification.md

 # Become a certified trainer

 The QGIS Certificate Program is designed to promote both community involvement in the QGIS project and quality education for QGIS software.
-The application process requires applicants to both detail their contributions to the QGIS project, and make their training materials available for review.
+The application process requires applicants to detail their contributions to the QGIS project and make their training materials available for review.
 Contributions to the QGIS project include activities such as:

 *   Development/commits to QGIS
 *   Contributions to the QGIS documentation and training materials